ErikBjare/gptme/docs/server.rst

    - Consider using ephemeral containers
    - Regular cleanup of session data

-For more usage, see :ref:`the CLI documentation <cli:gptme-server>`.
+Please also see Anthropic's documentation on `computer use <https://docs.anthropic.com/en/docs/build-with-claude/computer-use>`_ for additional guidance.